ajayrtk/Kubernetes-learning/Kuberenetes-Objects.md

 Kubernetes uses objects to represent the state of the cluster.
 All objects are identified by a uniques name and a UID.

 ## Types of Objects in Kubernetes
-There are many different types of Kubernetes objects.
+here are many different types of Kubernetes objects.

 ### 1. Pods
 * They are used to deploy, scale, and manage containerized applications in a cluster.